olegrumiancev/sp-listform-react/README.md

 You are interested in 4 folders:
 - **config** - this will contain information about your target site (collection), deployment folder in that site (like _catalogs/mycode/... or even just SiteAssets/mycode/... -- your choice!). **Fill config by calling NPM RUN CONFIG**
+- **config / app.json** - change "spFolder" property to specofy where you want webpacked files to be uploaded
-- **scripts** - open root.tsx file if you want to write custom UI for your form (and not just use default one line for one field kind of deal).
-Look for function called **renderCustomFieldLogic** and modify it to return your custom JSX. to create form fields user **FormField** component and pass internal name as string.
+- **scripts** - open **scripts/root.tsx** file if you want to write custom UI for your form (and not just use default one line for one field kind of deal).
+Look for function called **renderCustomFieldLogic** and modify it to return your custom JSX. to create form fields use **FormField / FormFieldLabel** components and pass internal name as string.
 - **webparts** - this folder contains two Handlebars template files which if you look at them are just HTML inside with some parameters substituted during build process and it is out of them that we are getting resulting *.HTML files in the ./dist folder.
 Once ./dist is uploaded - (we have a **gulp task** for this!!) they will be ready to be referenced in the CEWPs
+   - listform.cewp.hbs - this file is designed to be referenced in CEWPs, so good for embedding in pages
+   - listform.hbs - this file is a self-sufficient bare-bones HTML page, that can be linked to directly, just pass URL parameters
+     - listid - SharePoint list GUID (required)
+     - itemid - ID of SharePoint list item (optional)
+     - fm - Form mode integer.
+New: 1, Display: 2, Edit: 3 (optional, default - new form)
+     - ContentTypeId - string identifier of a SharePoint content type (optional, when specified fields will be loaded according to ctype settings)
 - **tools / tasks**  this contains two gulp tasks that I specifically wrote for "enhancing" and "de-enhancing" SharePoint list forms
    - call **gulp replaceListForm** to connect to your configured site, select a list and a Form Mode (New / Edit / Display / All) to transform
    - call **gulp restoreListForm** to connect to your configured site, select a list and Form Mode to revert back to SharePoint OOTB form